binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle0/manuscript/markdown/main/chapter8.md

 &nbsp;

-All of these attacks require: Train -> Monitor -> Test, repeat
+All of these attacks require the "Train -> Monitor -> Test, repeat" cycle.

 Creating an organisation wide single point of contact that can process all security related concerns will help to see when an attack is in progress, as in most cases, the attacker(s) will be making multiple attempts to pre-load and elicit sensitive information.
 Often from multiple targets.
 Emphasise that employees should contact that single point at even the slightest feeling of something being a bit suspicious.